 Viscose is created when wood pulp is chemically processed to create an extremely uniform fiber that is soft, hypo-allergenic, and breathable.
 This puts viscose in a strange middle ground between natural and synthetic.
 The most commonly known type of viscose is Rayon, though there are many others on the market now, like Tencel.

 Lyocell and Modal

 Another type of Viscose that is gaining popularity, but hasn’t really shown any difference from the rest, is bamboo sourced Viscose.
 There is a lot of controversy surrounding bamboo, because of false marketing claims and mislabeled products.

-Our recommendation: Get the best of both worlds by going with a blend.
+Get the best of both worlds by going with a blend.
 Pick a high quality knit blanket that uses a wool or cotton blend with viscose that has been infused with temperature regulation technology.

 We recommend the machine washable Stratus Wool Blanket from Slumber Cloud that was ranked as one of our Top 5 Cooling Bedding Products.

 Hopefully this provides some guidance to those looking for the best cooling blanket on the market.